-Finally, certain Personal Data can be exchanged between COBALT law firms in Estonia, Latvia, Lithuania and Belarus to ensure provision of requested legal services.
+Finally, certain Personal Data can be exchanged between COBALT law firms in Estonia, Latvia and Lithuania to ensure provision of requested legal services.

 Most of your Personal Data described in the Notice is submitted to us by you.
-However, we may also collect and receive your Personal Data from other COBALT offices in Estonia, Latvia, Lithuania and Belarus to ensure central administrative systems, provision of requested legal services and/or management of personal data processing.
+However, we may also collect and receive your Personal Data from other COBALT offices in Estonia, Latvia and Lithuania to ensure central administrative systems, provision of requested legal services and/or management of personal data processing.

 We can also collect your Personal Data from data media created at our request, CCTV and other technical measures and receive it from other sources such as other Clients, social media, publicly available sources if it is necessary for the provision of legal services, for marketing purposes or in case of a dispute with a Client.
 We might employ a third party to provide remote identification and screening services for the purposes of AML.

 We will store the Personal Data that we have acquired in compliance with the applicable legislation of the relevant jurisdiction, and in conformity with the rules of the Estonian, Latvian and Lithuanian Bar Associations.
 We will retain your Personal Data for no longer than is necessary for the purposes for which they are collected and processed for.